 - increased customer loyalty and word-of-mouth referrals

-- improved business reputation
+- improved business reputation.

-- frontline staff are aware of:
+- frontline staff receive adequate training and are aware of:

-- the complaints handling policy
+- the complaint-handling policy and process

 - their authority to settle complaints